bot-app/trading/docs/faq.md

 ```
 from a separate terminal window.

-On Windows, the `--logfile` option is also supported by Freqtrade and you can use the `findstr` command to search the log for the string of interest:
+On Windows, the `--logfile` option is also supported by Trading and you can use the `findstr` command to search the log for the string of interest:
 ```
 > type \path\to\mylogfile.log | findstr "something"
 ```